matthew-s-nelson/sudokuSolver/README.md

 # sudokuSolver
-A program that takes a picture of a sudoku board, solves it, and then projects the answers on the picture.
+A program that takes a picture of a sudoku board, solves it, and then returns the solved sudoku board.